Shikoqu/Shikoqu/README.md

-# Hello There 👋
+# Hi there 👋

 ## 📌 Some of My Info:
-- 👨‍🎓 a third-year Computer Science and Intelligent Systems bachelor's degree student at [AGH University of Kraków](https://www.agh.edu.pl/en/).
+- 👨‍🎓 a Computer Science and Intelligent Systems bachelor's degree student at [AGH University of Kraków](https://www.agh.edu.pl/en/).
 - 🇵🇱 Polish nationality
 - 😸 I love cats and bikes 🚲